-GDI Property Group's Board believes risks arise at every level of business, from the implementation of high-level strategies through to the physical security and safety of any working environment.
-As such, it is the responsibility of every person within GDI Property Group to be aware of enterprise risks and to provide feedback with respect to perceived risks, either through informal staff feedback or within the context of more formal risk identification processes.
+GDI's Board believes risks arise at every level of business, from the implementation of high-level strategies through to the physical security and safety of any working environment.
+As such, it is the responsibility of every person within GDI to be aware of enterprise risks and to provide feedback with respect to perceived risks, either through informal staff channels or within the context of more formal risk identification processes.

-GDI Property Group's risk management framework is documented in its Enterprise Risk Management Policy.
+GDI's risk management framework is documented in its Enterprise Risk Management Policy.
 This policy is reviewed at least annually by the Board, including in the last year.

-Ultimately it is the responsibility of the Board and executive management team to ensure that risk is managed appropriately within GDI Property Group.
-It is also a function of the Board and executive management team to develop overall risk management awareness across GDI Property Group.
+Ultimately it is the responsibility of the Board and executive management team to ensure that risk is managed appropriately within GDI.
+It is also a function of the Board and executive management team to develop overall risk management awareness across GDI.

-GDI Property Group has established an Audit, Risk and Compliance Committee, one objective of which is to assist the Board in managing the risks within GDI Property Group and fulfilling its corporate governance responsibilities.
+GDI has established an Audit, Risk and Compliance Committee, one objective of which is to assist the Board in managing the risks within GDI and fulfilling its corporate governance responsibilities.
 The duties and responsibilities of the Audit, Risk and Compliance Committee are contained in the Audit, Risk and Compliance Committee Charter.
 The duties and responsibilities specifically in relation to risk management include:

-- overseeing the identification, evaluation and implementation of measures to deal with any actual or perceived Conflicts of Interest; - monitoring and reviewing management of GDI Property Group's enterprise risks; - reviewing the adequacy of GDI Property Group's processes for managing risk; - considering any incident involving fraud or other break down of internal controls; - reviewing GDI Property Group's insurance program; - monitoring and reviewing the effectiveness of GDI Property Group's internal control environment, including the effectiveness of internal control procedures; and - monitoring the adequacy and effectiveness of compliance systems in relation to the legal exposures of GDI Property Group.
+- overseeing the identification, evaluation and implementation of measures to deal with any actual or perceived Conflicts of Interest; - monitoring and reviewing management of GDI's enterprise risks; - reviewing the adequacy of GDI's processes for managing risk; - considering any incident involving fraud or other break down of internal controls; - reviewing GDI's insurance program; - monitoring and reviewing the effectiveness of GDI's internal control environment, including the effectiveness of internal control procedures; and - monitoring the adequacy and effectiveness of compliance systems in relation to the legal exposures of GDI.

 The Audit, Risk and Compliance Committee meets at least quarterly, with the chair reporting the activities to the Board after each meeting.
-A copy of the Audit, Risk and Compliance Committee Charter is available on GDI Property Group's website.
+A copy of the Audit, Risk and Compliance Committee Charter is available on GDI's website.